 CoolSculpting does have side effects.
-Most patients experience some swelling, soreness and bruising similar to liposuction.
+Most patients experience some swelling, soreness, and bruising similar to liposuction.
 Numbness can persist in the area for several days and occasionally a couple of months.
 CoolSculpting has two unique side effects not seen with other devices or technologies.
 The first is fat hypertrophy.
 In fat hypertrophy, the fat in the area actually gets larger, not smaller.

 When hypertrophy occurs, it usually requires liposuction to correct.
-Another side effect of CoolSculpting persistent moderate to severe pain in the treatment area.
-This pain occurs is as many as ten percent of CoolSculpting patients and can last as long as 6-9 months.
+Another side effect of CoolSculpting is persistent moderate to severe pain in the treatment area.
+This pain occurs in as many as ten percent of CoolSculpting patients and can last as long as 6-9 months.
 The pain is difficult to treat and can impair your lifestyle.

 Liposuction or CoolSculpting, What Is The Bottom Line?

 While some patients choose CoolSculpting to change their shape, liposuction is often the best option.
 This is often true even when only an inch or so reduction is needed because of liposuction’s ability to actually shape an area and tighten the skin.
 Liposuction is definitely a better choice when more than an inch reduction is needed or skin tightening will be needed as part of the procedure.
-SmartLipo (click to learn more about SmartLipo) is a great option when skin tightening is needed, and most patients benefit from additional skin tightening.
+SmartLipo is a great option when skin tightening is needed, and most patients benefit from additional skin tightening.
 The bottom line, you can get more body shaping, tightening and a much more certain result with liposuction than you can with CoolSculpting.
 Liposuction procedures are performed in our Dallas and Fort Worth locations.